Our Instructors

 Zhen Wang, B.Sc., M.Sc., Ph.D.
 (Applied Mathematics)

-Zhen Wang earned her Ph.D. from the University of Waterloo, a globally leading math program in North America.
+Zhen earned her Ph.D. from the University of Waterloo, a globally leading math program in North America.
 Her research interests broadly include building and analyzing mathematical models for a variety of biological systems.
 Recently, she has been working on projects involving the effect of disease latency, and optimal vaccination strategies using systems of delay differential equations.
 She has published seven academic articles in the field of biological mathematics.

 Zhen has tutored over 20 undergraduate-level university courses during her doctoral studies and taught Calculus I, II, III, Linear Algebra, and Differential Equations after graduation.
 She enjoys teaching and supporting her students through their academic journey and brings with her extensive knowledge and passion for math!